declarativesystems/r_profile/REFERENCE.md

 ### r_profile::dns_client

-R_profile::Dns_client
+Manges (/etc/resolve.conf) and the Name

-Support for configuring the DNS client (/etc/resolve.conf) and the Name Service Switch (/etc/nsswitch.conf and friends)
+Service Switch (/etc/nsswitch.conf and friends)

 * **See also**